Generic selectors

 So, how do they sound next to each other?

 I had expected them to sound very similar with this setup, but there are differences.
 For testing the sound of my audio setups, I have a couple of older recordings in excellent digital quality, which I know very well.
-Jazz albums in highres quality (e.g. Claire Martin) or a “Super Audio Surround Collection” from Linn Records.
-For quick tests I often use two signature recordings: “Casticais” from Ive Mendes and “Lay Down” from Caravan Palace.
+Some albums in highres quality from Linn Records.
+But for quick tests I often use two signature recordings: “Casticais” from Ive Mendes and “Lay Down” from Caravan Palace.

 The voice of Ive Mendes, at the very moment she starts singing, reliably causes me goose bumps.
 Bluetooth audio transfer are no bumps at all, the same speaker over Airplay makes them appear.
 The second song from Caravan Palace starts flat and muffled, then suddenly jumps to live.
 The moment the bass sets in with full force gives me a satisfying “hmmmpf” feeling in my stomach.
 The old Beolab 9 excelled at that exercise, but I kept being astonished how well the BL17 played the bass, too.
 And I expected the BL8 to be quite the same.